FeaturesFile Uploads

 File Uploads

 You can attach files directly to your messages — documents, spreadsheets, images, and more.
-Suprvisr reads and analyzes the content so you can ask questions about it.
+Cumulus reads and analyzes the content so you can ask questions about it, get summaries, and extract insights.

 How to attach a file